matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/03-adding-ajax/README.md

 ##### `superagent.js`

-// todo - notes
+Download the contents of the [minified superagent polyfill](https://raw.githubusercontent.com/visionmedia/superagent/master/superagent.js), and put it in this file.

+## Api wrapper methods

 Now we have an ajax library installed and available to us in our application we are next going to implement a few helper methods that mirror the API of the database methods:

-## Api wrapper methods

 ##### `application.js`